daleghent/nina/CONTRIBUTING.md

 Also attach your log file of that session (if applicable), which can be found inside %localappdata%\NINA\Logs

+# Contributing documentation

+* Documentation is maintained separately in a different [repository](https://bitbucket.org/Isbeorn/nina.docs/src)
+* For a detailed guide on how to contribute to the documentation go to [N.I.N.A.'s documentation contributing guide](https://bitbucket.org/Isbeorn/nina.docs/src/develop/CONTRIBUTING.md)

 # Contributing code

 ## Quick Start